 For instance, it can have donor-advised funds, where the donor who is contributing funds has a big say in how the funds are used.
 As a nonprofit, if you want to apply for these funds, then it is vital to cultivate a good relationship with the said donor.

 Community funds can also be designated funds – where the funds are appointed by the donor for a particular cause.
-If you are applying to this grant, then you have to be sure that the donor’s intention and your mission are on the same page.
+If you are applying for this grant, then you have to be sure that the donor’s intention and your mission are on the same page.
 If in the future, the mission of your nonprofit changes, then you risk losing these funds.

 Google, PepsiCo, and Nestle are all big companies that give to the betterment of humanity.
 They allocate a certain percentage of their profits every year to be given as corporate grants to deserving nonprofits.